Abdoulayediallo123/dialloTech-dabase-devops/README.md

 # dialloTech-dabase-devops

- 🏥 New York Hospital Capstone Project
+ # 🏥 New York City Hospital Capstone Project
 Overview
-This capstone project focuses on analyzing hospital performance and healthcare outcomes across New York State.
+This capstone project focuses on analyzing hospital performance and healthcare outcomes across New York City.
 By combining robust data modeling, relational database design, and interactive visual analytics, the project aims to uncover patterns and insights that can support healthcare planning and decision-making.

-Objectives
+## Objectives
 Design an efficient healthcare data model representing hospital operations

 Build a relational database in SQL Server to store and manage hospital data